Toxithot/maxropadQMK/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [max rae](https://github.com/toxithot)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: pi pico
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: you know where to buy a pico

 Make example for this keyboard (after setting up your build environment):